 Species go extinct twice – one time when the last individual stops breathing, and a second time when the collective memory about the species disappears.

 [adapted from a quote attributed to both Banksy and Irvin Yalom]

 New research involving researchers from the University of Oxford’s Department of Zoology, published today (February 15, 2022) in the journal Trends in Ecology & Evolution, explores the phenomenon of societal extinction.

-Societal extinction is the loss of species from our collective memory and attention.
-Species can disappear from our societies, cultures, and discourses at the same time as, or even before, they are made biologically extinct by various human actions.
+Societal extinction is the disappearance of a species from our collective psyche.
+Species may vanish from our societies, cultures, and discourses at the same time, or even before, they become biologically extinct as a result of human actions.

 An international and interdisciplinary group of scientists found that whether a species will become societally extinct depends on many factors.
 These can include its charisma, its symbolic or cultural values, whether and how long ago it went extinct, and how distant and isolated its range is from humans.